priism-center/stats-club/README.md

 1. `GitHub-Basics` conatins the presentation and a markdown file with useful commands for getting started with GitHub.
 2. `RShiny` contains the presentation PDF and the base plot and ggplot code for the two examples in the slides.
+3. `SQL-Workshop` contains the presentation PDF for learning SQL basics.